Former UW grad assistant Terrence Brown joins Jimmy Lake’s staff as assistant coach

 UW head coach Jimmy Lake has added former Husky grad assistant Terrence Brown to his staff as an assistant coach, the school announced Tuesday.

 Brown worked with the Huskies defense from 2015-17 and spent the past two seasons as cornerbacks coach at Vanderbilt.
-UW did not specify Brown’s exact role except to say he’s an assistant, though Lake said in a news release Brown will help assistant defensive backs coach Will Harris.
+UW did not specify Brown’s exact role except to say he’s an assistant, though Lake said in a news release Brown will help assistant defensive-backs coach Will Harris.

 “I’m very excited to have Terrence coming back to Seattle to join our staff and work alongside Will Harris as they lead our defensive backs,” Lake said in the release.
 “He’s a dynamic, talented coach who has proven that he knows how to do things the right way.”